 II.
 Other Indiana Alcohol Laws

 Package, grocery, convenience, and drug stores may sell beer and wine.
-However, grocery convenience, convenience, and drug stores may not sell cold beer, wine, or hard cider.
+However, grocery, convenience, and drug stores may not sell cold beer, wine, or hard cider.
 (The state classifies cider as wine.)
 Only liquor stores may sell those beverages when cold.
 Retailers may not sell packaged beer, wine or spirits on Sundays.
 In addition, it’s illegal to sell alcohol on Election Day or Christmas Day.

 Microbreweries may sell their products on Sundays where they brew them.
 In addition, the state permits them to sell at trade shows and similar events.